 EXTERIOR REMODELING.
 Any change which alters the exterior dimensions of a structure’s length, height or width.

 FAMILY.
-One individual, or a group of two (2) or more persons related by birth or marriage, who occupy a single housekeeping unit, or a group of not more than four (4) unrelated persons who occupy a single housekeeping unit.
+One individual, or a group of two (2) or more persons related by birth or marriage, who occupy a single dwellingunit, or a group of not more than four (4) unrelated persons who occupy a single dwelling unit.

 FARM ANIMALS.
 Animals other than household pets which are kept and maintained for commercial production and sale and/or family food production, education or recreation.
 Farm animals are identified by these categories: large animals, e.g., horses and cattle; medium animals, e.g., sheep and goats; or small animals, e.g., rabbits, chinchillas, chickens, turkeys, pheasants, geese, ducks, and pigeons.